ankasstar/gandalf-lakera-answers/README.md

-# Gandalf - Level-by-Level Breakdown of an AI Game
+# Gandalf Lakera Answers - Level-by-Level Breakdown of an AI Game

 5 hours of learning and practicing.